TeoJJss/iai-chatbot/README.md

 ```
 python main.py
 ```
-You should be able to see the bot with "Online" status in Discord, if the bot's token is correctly defined in `config.py` or `config_sensitive.py`.
+You should be able to see the bot with "Online" status in Discord, if the bot's token is correctly specified in `config.py` or `config_sensitive.py`.
 After that, it can respond to messages in the allowed channels.

 <h3>Option 2: Hosting with Streamlit</h3>